-Kava is the king of natural anxiety treatments, and the only herb that has been favorably compared in scientific studies to some of the most well-known prescription anxiety treatments.
+Kava is the king of natural anxiety treatments, and one herb that has been favorably compared in scientific studies to some of the most well-known prescription anxiety treatments.

 Kava has an active ingredient known as kavalactones, which is believed to improve GABA levels and prevent epinephrine from overwhelming the body while leaving serotonin and other important neurotransmitters untouched.